metriccoders/ai-studio/README.md

 ```

 ### Large Language Models
-In the menu on the left, Large Language Models section allows you to train ML models.
+In the menu on the left, Large Language Models section allows you to train and fine-tune large models.
 You can add as many layers as you need.
 Due to Streamlit cloud constraints for the demo purpose, the values are limited.
 In your local, you can change it to whatever you need depending on your system.

 The number of epochs have been limited to 10 and the batch_size is 16.